 Hi Reader Friends!
-David Telbat here with some interesting research I did for my novel, Sea Scribe.
-I learned that light pollution can block navigation, as well as the stars above, and even block God, our True Light and Navigator!
+David Telbat here with some interesting research I did for my novel, Fury in the Storm.
+I learned that light pollution can block navigation, as well as the stars above, and even block God, our true Light and Navigator!

 Light Pollution can Block Navigation